lefty01/ultraresult/README.md

 [![Join the chat at https://gitter.im/lefty01/ultraresult](https://badges.gitter.im/lefty01/ultraresult.svg)](https://gitter.im/lefty01/ultraresult?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Track times when runners enter and leave an aidstation during a (ultra) run/race.
+Track times when runners enter and leave an aidstation/checkpoint during a (ultra) run/race.
+This nodejs/express/mongodb based app offers webpages for each aidstation showing the runner list and two input fields for the in and out time.
+It will also feature a "drop out" checkbox in case a runner decides to not finish the run.

+Furthermore a overall result webpage with the current overall standings (live result) is offered.
+This result page can be sorted and will show some estimates when next aidstation/checkpoint and finish line might be reached based on the pace achieved during the previous stages of the race.
+Race prediction can take course elevation into account if that data is provided.